Service Providers and Assurance

 <saml:AuthnContext> information, or affect application behavior based on it.
-In that scenario, the SP is essentially back to relying entirely on out of band assumptions; this is essentially what most deployments do today.
+In that scenario, obviously the SP is essentially back to relying entirely on out of band assumptions; this is essentially what most deployments do now.

 So for our purposes let's assume these constraints don't hold, at least to some degree.
-Ideally then, SPs that require a particular assurance level (or one of a set) will initiate the assurance flow by including the desired identity assurance qualifier (IAQ) in the
+Ideally, then, SPs that require a particular assurance level (or one of a set) will initiate the assurance flow by including the desired IAQ in the

 SPs will receive IAQs (either in response to a specific request, or sent unsolicited) in assertions from IdPs.
 Exactly one IAQ is available, but some IdPs may provide values that predate the assurance program (often a signal that the user authenticated with a password) or may provide an IAQ that the SP does not recognize.